General Auguste Charles Joseph de Flahaut de la Billarderie

 Arc de Triomphe: FLAHAUT on the west pillar

-The illegitimate son of Talleyrand and Madame de Souza, Charles de Flahaut de la Billarderie was just a child when the Revolution began.
+The illegitimate son of Talleyrand and Madame de Souza, Auguste Charles Joseph de Flahaut de la Billarderie, known as Charles de Flahaut, was just a child when the French Revolution began.
 When his mother fled France during the Revolution, she took him with him but they finally returned to France in 1797.
 In 1799 he began studying to be an engineer for the Navy, but the next year he instead joined a group of volunteer hussars.
 His first assignment was with the 5th Dragoons in the Army of the Reserve, which he served with at the Battle of Marengo.

-In 1810 Flahaut de Billarderie became a Baron of the Empire and was further rewarded as a Commander of the Order of Saint-Henri of Saxony.
+In 1810 Flahaut de Billarderie became a Baron of the Empire and a Commander of the Order of Saint Henry of Saxony.
 During this time he also began an affair with Queen Hortense, Napoleon's stepdaughter.
 From this relationship a son was born who would become the Duke of Morny.

 © Nathan D. Jensen